Elektrokrouzek-cz/lightning-distance-meter/readme.md

 Speed of sound is 343 m/s therefore it takes approx. 291ms to the sound to travel 100m (this is the period of NE555 timer).
 User pushes Start button when lightning occurs and then presses Stop button when hears the thunder.
-LED diodes shows measured distance.
+LED diodes show measured distance.
 Maximal measurable distance is 9.9km.

 **Happy soldering!**